 |Fault Tolerance||Uses replication for fault Tolerance||Apache Spark uses RDD and other data storage models for Fault Tolerance|

 |Ease of Use||Apache Hadoop is bit complex comparing Apache Spark because of JAVA APIs||Apache Spark is easier to use because of Rich APIs|

 |Duplicate Elimination||It is not possible in Apache Hadoop||Apache Spark process every records exactly once hence eliminates duplication.|

 |Language Support||Primary Language is Java but languages like C, C++, Ruby, Python, Perl, Groovy is also supported using Hadoop Streaming||Apache Spark Supports Java, Scala, Python and R|

-Apache Hadoop and Apache Spark both are the most important tool for processing Big Data.
+Apache Hadoop vs Apache Spark both are the most important tool for processing Big Data.
 They both have equally specific weight in Information Technology domain.
 Any developer can choose between Apache Hadoop and Apache Spark based on their project requirement and ease of handling.
-If you are working in the Real-time environment and fast processing, you must choose Apache Spark.
+If you are working in a Real-time environment and fast processing, you must choose Apache Spark.
 The truth is that Apache Spark and Apache Hadoop have a symbiotic relationship with each other.
 Apache Hadoop provides features that Apache Spark does not possess such as distributed file system.